Klimentiya/cse15l-lab-reports/LabReport1.md

 1. ![Image](CdD.png)
 2. The working directory after the command ran was `lecture1`.
-3. The reason for why the output was `lecture1` is because cd(change directory) changes your working directory if you are going into a file such as `lecture`.
+3. The reason for why the output was `lecture1` is because cd(change directory) changes your working directory if you are going into a folder such as `lecture1`.
+So in this example we were in the `home` directory then changed into the `lecture1` directory.
 4. The output was not an error.